 Utilizing Effective Duration and Convexity for Option-embedded Bonds

 Yield duration and convexity assume predictable bond cash flows.
-However, bonds with embedded options, e.g., callable or puttable bonds, have uncertain future cash flows.
+However, bonds with embedded options, e.g., callable or puttable bonds, have future cash flows which are uncertain.
 The option is exercised based on market interest rates relative to the coupon interest paid or received.
 Bonds with embedded options do not have clear-cut yield-to-maturity.
-Traditional measures like Macaulay and modified durations do not accurately capture interest rate risk for such bonds.
+For such bonds, traditional measures like Macaulay and modified durations do not accurately capture interest rate risk.
 Instead, “effective duration” is used, which focuses on how the bond’s price reacts to changes in a benchmark yield curve, like the government par curve.
 Finally, while the interest rate risk estimates of yield and convexity are only useful for small changes in yields, the estimates from effective duration and convexity are useful for both small and large yield changes.

 Effective Duration